What is a home equity investment?

-As a homeowner, bringing on a co-investor like HomePace gives you the benefit of receiving funds up front, but it also decreases the risk of owning an asset, since we’ll share the losses with you if the home depreciates.
+As a homeowner, bringing on an investor like HomePace gives you the benefit of receiving funds up front, but it also decreases the risk of owning an asset, since we’ll share the losses with you if the home depreciates.
 It also means that you never have to maintain savings to pay us back – the home will pay us back when you sell.

-Where does the money for co-investing come from?
+Where does the money for HomePace investments come from?

 HomePace raises the capital we give to homeowners and homebuyers from institutional investors.
 Those investors typically manage portfolios, and seek new ways to invest to generate returns for their own clients.
 Institutions such as family offices, investment firms, endowments, and pension plans benefit from diversifying across classes of real estate, but they often don’t have the resources to select and invest directly into single-family homes themselves.